The Master of Science in Occupational Therapy (M.S.O.T.) program welcomes your application and questions on the admissions process.

 - Read, understand, sign and be able to physically, cognitively and emotionally meet the Standards of Essential Functions of the School of Health and Medical Sciences and the M.S.O.T. program.
-(Note: To download a copy of this file, right-click on the title and save-as to your computer.)
+(Note: Please do not submit a physical signed copy of this form.
+Applicants will review and electronically sign as part of the graduate application.)

 While courses such as neuropsychology, physiological psychology and physics taken at the undergraduate level are not required for admission to the program, they may be helpful in preparing you for your graduate studies.

 Students who are pursuing a degree in occupational therapy need to be aware of certain elements that potentially can impact fieldwork placement, certification, licensure and future employment.
 Federal and various state laws are in place that preclude persons with criminal backgrounds from being in contact with children and patients.
 Where these laws apply, you will be required to undergo a criminal background check, which may include fingerprinting and a search of federal and state criminal databases.
 Drug testing may also be required.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination and/or attain state licensure.